Nan1t/NanoLimbo/README.md

 ### Contributing

-You can create pull request, if you found some bug, optimization ability, or you want to add some functional, which will not significantly load the server.
+You can create pull request, if you found some bug, optimization ability, or you want to add some functional, which is suitable for limbo server and won't significantly load the server.

 ### Building